 The occasion of Guru Purnima is an opportunity to express our gratitude, to renew our aspirations and to give something back for the priceless teachings we have received.

-The ashram is hosting this 3-day program of celebration, joy and sharing to coincide with Guru Purnima (Sat July 8th).
-It will include a 30-hour continuous havan (fire ceremony with mantra) from Fri late morning until Sat late afternoon.
+The Ashram is hosting this 1-day program of celebration, joy and sharing.
+It will include input from Swami Nishchalananda as well as chanting, yoga nidra (deep meditative relaxation) and a havan (fire ceremony with mantra).
 The fire represents the essential connection between ourselves as embodied individuals, and the Ineffable, from where the Guru Principle emanates.
-The event will also include kirtans, satsang, yoga classes, chanting and meditations, as well as much joy, laughter and sharing.

 The timetable for the day is available here.

 You are most welcome to join us for this celebration – a chance to let go, share on a deeper level, and renew our aspirations to give of ourselves in the quest for spiritual awakening and greater understanding.

 There is no charge for the day.
 You are welcome to give a donation of some kind if you wish.